 And when you’re ready to start receiving income, the Signature 7 offers:

 - the flexibility to take 10% of your premium as penalty-free withdrawals in any year you don't place premium in your annuity, and

 - access to the money in your contract through a penalty-free lump-sum withdrawal after just seven years.

 Issue age and minimum

-You should be between the ages of 0-80 in order to purchase Signature 7 Annuity.
+You must be between the ages of 0-80 in order to purchase Signature 7 Annuity.

 The minimum initial premium payment is $20,000 for qualified and nonqualified money.

 The participation rate is 100% guaranteed for the life of the contract.
 This means we use the entire percentage of index change when we calculate the indexed interest rate.
 Caps or spreads would still apply.
 The cap is the maximum percentage of index change we use for a specified time period to determine how much interest we credit to your annuity in a given contract year.
 A spread is the amount we subtract from the percentage of change calculated for an index to determine how much interest we credit to your annuity in a contract year.

 Call your Allianz financial professional for current caps, spreads, and interest rates.

 Annual point-to-point with a cap: S&P 500® Index, Russell 2000® Index, Barclays US Dynamic Balance Index II